Casey Martin (baseball)

-Noah Casey Martin (born April 7, 1999) is an American professional baseball shortstop in the Philadelphia Phillies organization.
-Martin was selected by the Phillies in the third round (87th overall pick) of the 2020 Major League Baseball draft after playing college baseball at Arkansas.
+Noah Casey Martin (born April 7, 1999) is an American professional baseball shortstop in the Milwaukee Brewers organization.
+Martin was selected by the Philadelphia Phillies in the third round (87th overall pick) of the 2020 Major League Baseball draft after playing college baseball at Arkansas.

 Amateur career

 Martin grew up in Lonoke, Arkansas and attended Lonoke High School, where he played football and baseball and ran track.
 As a junior, Martin batted .508 with 18 extra base hits, 30 runs batted in (RBIs), and 25 runs scored, while also posting a 0.70 earned run average (ERA), with 18 strikeouts, in ten innings pitched.
 He hit .595 with 66 hits, 13 doubles, six triples, 10 home runs, 32 RBIs, and 34 stolen bases and was named the Arkansas Gatorade Player of the Year, in his senior year.

 As a true freshman, Martin hit .345 with 87 hits, 14 doubles, 13 home runs, and 49 RBIs, while playing third base and was named to the SEC All-Freshman team, second team All-SEC, and a freshman All-American by the National Collegiate Baseball Writers Association and the Collegiate Baseball Newspaper.
 As a sophomore, Martin moved to shortstop and batted .286, with 15 home runs, and 57 RBI, and was named second team All-SEC and was a semifinalist for the Dick Howser Trophy.

 Martin entered his junior season on the watch list for the Golden Spikes Award, a preseason first team All-SEC selection, a third team preseason All-American and as a top prospect for the 2020 Major League Baseball draft.